-The Montreal Institute for Genocide and Human Rights Studies (MIGS) will host an Open Situation Room for 15 to 20 participants in Montreal on 20 March 2017 in partnership with the Canadian Research Institute on Humanitarian Crises and Aid (OCCAH).
-This event is part of the Humanitarian Diplomacy Lab, a joint initiative by swissnex San Francisco, foraus and the Global Diplomacy Lab.
-The challenge will consist of trying to find solutions for first responders using new technologies for humanitarian issues.
+The Montreal Institute for Genocide and Human Rights Studies (MIGS) hosted an Open Situation Room for 15 to 20 participants in Montreal on 20 March 2017 in partnership with the Canadian Research Institute on Humanitarian Crises and Aid (OCCAH).
+This event was part of the Humanitarian Diplomacy Lab, a joint initiative by swissnex San Francisco, foraus and the Global Diplomacy Lab.
+The challenge consisted of trying to find solutions for first responders using new technologies for humanitarian issues.

 Increasingly, war and conflict are taking place in large urban areas, and the international community seems paralyzed as regards finding creative ways to protect civilians in such situations.
-The recent battle for control of the city of Aleppo in Syria and the ongoing battle to drive IS out of the Iraqi city of Mosul demonstrate this happening in real time.
+The battle for control of the city of Aleppo in Syria and the battle to drive IS out of the Iraqi city of Mosul demonstrated this happening in real time.